KSAH-42/RabbitOM/README.md

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/HIK.Settings.png)

-# RabbitOM.Node used for receive packet and run scripts triggered by rtsp events
+# RabbitOM.Node used to receive packet and run scripts triggered by rtsp events

-This process is used to receive packets from a rtsp source (ip camera,recorder, etc...) and can interact with the shell.
+This process is used to receive packets from a rtsp source (ip camera,recorder, etc...) and interact with the shell.
-You can configure the application edit a yaml file (Parse by YamlDotNet) to run scripts triggered by the rtsp client events, and for instance monitor a rtsp stream.
-For cloud native app, it may be possible that module used to trigger action rely on shell with yaml, and not a language, or plugin based app, the reason is probably that web introduce higher level concept, we can language a process and pass a code to interpretor and execute them.
+You can configure the application edit a yaml file (Parse by YamlDotNet) to run scripts triggered by the rtsp client events, and for instance the process can monitor a rtsp stream.

 ~~~~YML